The Heart of New England

 NH.

-Comstock Family Farm, run by Junie and Susan Esslinger, has been in
+Comstock Family Farm, run by Junie and Susan Esslinger, has been in the

-the family since 1900.
+family since 1900.
 While it is not yet certified organic, although they use

-integrated pest management and natural farming methods as often as
+integrated pest management and natural farming methods as often as possible.

-possible.
 The farm also offers seasonal vegetables.
-For more information
+Visit:

 Thyme & Ewe Farm in Claremont, NH “a lifelong home for rescued, abused